hcgatewood/jdd/README.md

     --info              Show more info, like the file being processed.

 Dive options:
+    --save SAVE_FILE    Record history: specify SAVE_FILE to save observed history of changes (default: temporary file; recommendation: .jsonl extension).
-    --record COMMAND    FILE Record mode: monitor FILE for changes and append new JSON object versions to it.
-(Alias: --rec, -r)
+    --watch COMMAND     Watch mode: watch FILE for in-place changes to get new JSON object versions, appending to browsed history.
+(Alias: -w)
-    --watch COMMAND     Watch mode: run COMMAND periodically to get new JSON object versions.
-(Alias: -w) --interval N        Interval in seconds between watch COMMAND executions (default: 5).
-(Alias: --int, -i) --save SAVE_FILE    Specify SAVE_FILE to store observed/intermediate changes (default: temporary file; recommendation: .jsonl extension).
+    --poll COMMAND      Poll mode: run COMMAND periodically to get new JSON object versions, appending to browsed history.
+(Alias: -p)
-    --follow            Follow mode: keep reading new entries as they are appended to FILE (default if no FILE is given).
+    --interval N        Poll mode interval in seconds between COMMAND executions (default: 5).
+(Alias: --int, -i) --follow            Follow: keep reading new entries as they are appended to FILE (default if no FILE is given).
 (Alias: -f)
-    --no-follow         Disable follow mode.
-    --all               Do not filter out consecutive duplicate entries (if using FILE and --bare, also prevents creating an intermediate file).
+    --no-follow         Sponge: disable follow mode.
+(Alias: --sponge) --all               Disable uniqueness filter: include all consecutive entries, even if they're identical (if using FILE and --bare, also prevents creating an intermediate file).
-    --no-preprocess     Skip preprocessing each JSON entry into a single line (configure preprocessor via JDD_PREPROCESSOR).
+    --no-preprocess     Skip preprocessing: don't preprocess each entry into a single line (configure preprocessor via JDD_PREPROCESSOR).
 (Alias: --bare)
-    --tag OBJECT_PATH   Specify JSON object path to use as tag for each entry.
+    --tag OBJECT_PATH   Add a tag: specify JSON path to use as tag for each entry.

 Dive keybindings:
     Ctrl-/              Help (this message -- q to quit).